LuisGomezNava/PlottingHintsCIP/README.md

 # PlottingHintsCIP
 Hints to save time while plotting.
+I added a new line just to test the Github commands.